JobService/job-service/job-service-db/README.md

 the database connection, user and password string arguments will need changed to match your PostgreSQL 9.4 or later setup.

 ### Docker Image
-This is available as a Docker container - see [job-service-db-container](https://github.hpe.com/caf/job-service/tree/develop/job-service-db-container).
+This is available as a Docker container - see [job-service-postgres-container](../job-service-postgres-container).

-With PostgreSQL 9.4 or later installed and configured, pull the installer image from artifactory using:
+With PostgreSQL 9.4 or later installed and configured, pull the installer image from artifactory.
+For example:

-	docker pull rh7-artifactory.svs.hpeswlab.net:8443/caf/job-service-db-installer:1.2.0
+	docker pull rh7-artifactory.svs.hpeswlab.net:8444/caf/job-service-postgres:1.10.0-<buildnum>

 then run the image using:

-	docker run -i -t <IMAGE ID> bash
+	docker run --rm rh7-artifactory.svs.hpeswlab.net:8444/caf/job-service-postgres:1.10.0-<buildnum> \

-then the following to run the jar from the `job-service-db-installer` container:

-	java -jar /job-service-db.jar -db.connection jdbc:postgresql://localhost:5432 -db.name jobservice -db.pass root -db.user postgres -fd
+	./install_job_service_db.sh \
+	-db.connection jdbc:postgresql://<postgres host>:5432/ \
+	-db.name jobservice \
+	-db.user postgres \
+	-db.pass root

+where:

+*   db.connection  : Specifies the jdbc connection string to the database service.
+This does not include the database name.  e.g. `jdbc:postgresql://<postgres host>:5432/`.
+*   db.name  :  Specifies the name of the database to be created or updated.
+*   db.user  :  Specifies the username to access the database.
+*   db.pass  :  Specifies the password to access the database.

-the database connection, user and password string arguments will need changed to match your PostgreSQL 9.4 or later setup.
+The jdbc database connection, user and password string arguments will need changed to match your external PostgreSQL 9.4 or later setup.